BardicDefense/purple-hack/README.md

 attacker’s Strength modifier.
 Weapon dice do not apply.

-If a PC rolls a natural 20 on an attack, a **critical hit** is scored: the attack's weapon dice are treated as having rolled their maximum possible damage.
+If a PC rolls a natural 20 on an attack, a **critical hit** is scored: the attack’s weapon dice are treated as having rolled their maximum possible damage.
 However, you cannot score a critical hit if you can only hit by rolling a 20.
 The critical hit range is increased by 4 for all attacks from behind against a surprised target.